 One thing that surprised me, reading through the play, was how ambiguous Schiller was about the source of Joan’s undoubted powers.
 The helmet she grabs is pressed on Bertrand by a mysterious woman who appears to be from a faraway country.
 Joan likes to be alone in the high pastures, her father says that she creeps out at the witching hour when sensible folk see company, and she is particularly fond of a “druid tree” that other people in the nearby villages avoid because of its reputation as the home of an evil spirit since pagan times.
 Given this background, Joan’s sudden martial competence and command over the spirits of men looks very ambiguous, even as Schiller clothes them in talk of Marian visions.

-The Maid of Orleans was one of the most plays of 19th-century German drama, but in recent decades it has fallen out of favor because of the fervent nationalism, even if it is French rather than German nationalism on display.
+The Maid of Orleans was one of the most-performed plays of 19th-century German drama, but in recent decades it has fallen out of favor because of the fervent nationalism, even if it is French rather than German nationalism on display.
 English translations all seem to be from the 19th century, and I have not read any of them.
 Tchaikovsky’s opera of the same name was based in part on Schiller’s play.
 It premiered in 1881.